-Be slick, and stock up on oil.
+Oil: CRL Professional Glass Cutter Oil - Be slick, and stock up on oil.
 The more glass you cut, the more oil you’ll use and, consequently, the more oil you’ll need to replace.
 We like CRL Professional Glass Cutter Oil.
-Save yourself some time and effort by getting extra oil when you buy your glass cutter.
+Save yourself some time and effort by getting extra oil when you get your glass cutter.

 Inexpensive: Under $6 is where you’ll find most low-end glass cutters.
 These will be the old-fashioned single-piece cutters with notches in them for breaking the glass after you’ve scored it.